Blog

 6 Easy Tips to Help Your Reflux Baby

-updated, November 12, 2023 – To help newborns and infants with reflux, we need to first understand what reflux is and then find comfort techniques.
-Reflux is a backward flow of the contents of the stomach into the esophagus that causes heartburn.
-Our team of night nannies presents advice to help here, with 6 Easy […]
+updated, April, 2026 – To help newborns and infants with reflux, we need to first understand what reflux is and then find comfort techniques.
+Our team of night nannies presents advice to help here, with 6 Easy Tips to Help Your Reflux Baby.
+While the only true remedy for reflux is time, there are some […]

 My Milk Isn’t In…What Do I Do?